The Cosmic Ultraviolet Baryon Survey (CUBS) II: Discovery of an H$_{2}$-Bearing DLA in the Vicinity of an Early-Type Galaxy at z = 0.576: Analysis

 We leverage the high spectral resolution and S/N of the MIKE observations to guide the absorption-line profile analysis.
 From independent fits to the \ion{Mg}{2}\,$\lambda\lambda$2796, 2803 and \ion{Fe}{2}\,$\lambda$2344, 2374, 2382, 2586, and 2600 transitions, we determine that the line widths are dominated by turbulent rather than thermal motions, and thus we adopt the same $b$ parameter across low ionization states of different elements for a given velocity component.
 We first determine the best-fit log($N$), $\varv$, and $b$ for the 10 components required to reproduce the absorption-line profiles for the five \ion{Fe}{2} transitions; all other molecular, atomic, and ionic transitions require equal or fewer components (see Fig.~\ref{fig:HI_H2_metals}).
 Due to the wide range of oscillator strengths among these five transitions (e.g., $f_{\lambda2374}/f_{\lambda2382} \approx 0.1$), there are always multiple unsaturated transitions available.
-We then fix the values of $\varv$ and $b$ for each component when fitting the remaining metal line transitions available in MIKE and COS.
-Due to uncertainty in the COS wavelength calibration on the order of a few km\,s$^{-1}$, we allow the velocity centroid for all COS lines to vary around the best-fit value from MIKE by $\delta\,\varv = \pm 5$ km\,s$^{-1}$.
-We require all kinematic components from a given transition to adopt the same value of $\delta\,\varv$; any variation in the accuracy of the wavelength solution should only manifest over a larger range in velocity than is relevant for such clustered features.
+We then fix the values of $\varv$ and $b$ for each component when fitting the remaining low ion transitions available in MIKE and COS.
+Due to uncertainty in the COS wavelength calibration on the order of a few km\,s$^{-1}$, we allow the velocity centroid for all COS lines to vary around the best-fit value from MIKE within $\delta\,\varv = \pm 5$ km\,s$^{-1}$.

 For comparison, we also fit all metal-line profiles present in MIKE and COS allowing $\varv$ and $b$ to vary between elements and ionization states for a given component.
 The two approaches produce comparable column densities, which we corroborate with a curve-of-growth analysis.
 They also lead to consistent conclusions about the kinematic state of the gas.
 We report the results from the first fitting approach here.
-The saturation of the Lyman series lines limits our characterization of the HI velocity structure, and thus we fit these transitions separately from those discussed above (see \S~\ref{sec:atom}).
+The saturation of the Lyman series lines limits our characterization of the \ion{H}{1} velocity structure, and thus we fit these transitions separately from those discussed above (see \S~\ref{sec:atom}).